HackBulgaria/Ruby-on-Rails-1/Application/4-Tracks/README.md

 # too:
 playlist = Playlist.new([track1, track2, track3])

-# I wanna choose only the jazzy house tracks.
+# I wanna choose tracks that are both in the jazz and dance playlists.
-jazz_playlist & house_playlist
+jazz_playlist & dance_playlist

-# I wanna exclude any house tracks from my playlist.
+# I wanna exclude any dance tracks from my jazz playlist.
-jazz_playlist - house_playlist
+jazz_playlist - dance_playlist

-# I wanna combine my soul and funk tracks.
+# I wanna combine all the tracks from my soul and funk playlists.
 soul_playlist | funk_playlist

 # I wanna be able to filter the tracks by a block.